Generating Purchase Orders

 Note: Most windows are sizable and can be made bigger by grabbing an edge with the mouse and dragging the window.

-The Purchase Orders created from the tagged Components should appear on the Purchase Orders Grid.
-Components the same Vendor and Ship-To will appear on the same Purchase Order.
-Each Purchase Order will appear on a separate row on the grid.
+The Purchase Orders created from the tagged Components should appear on the Generated Purchase Orders Grid.
+Components with the same Vendor and Ship-To combination will appear on the same Purchase Order.
+Each Purchase Order will appear on a separate row on the Generated Purchase Orders Grid.
 Several Purchase Orders for a Project may be printed at one time, even if they are going to different Vendors or shipping addresses.

-In order to make changes to an existing Purchase or Work Order, select the Purchase/Work Order on the Documents and Accounting Window and press the Edit button.
-This will open the Edit / Change Order Window where you can make any changes and print the modified Purchase/Work Order.
+In order to make changes to an existing Purchase Order, highlight the Purchase Order on the Purchase Orders Window and press the Edit button.
+This will open the Edit PO / Change Order Window where you can make any changes and print the Purchase Order again.

-Before mailing the Purchase or Work Orders, some of them may need to have a Vendor Deposit check included with them.
-Generating Vendor Deposits is discussed at length in Sending a Vendor a Deposit.
+Before mailing the Purchase Orders, some of them may need to have a Vendor Deposit check included with them.
+Generating Vendor Deposits is discussed at length in the Vendor Deposits section under Accounts Payable.